Dr Mark C Allenby, Senior Lecturer in Biomedical Engineering

 Email: y.garciamarin@uq.edu.au

-Chloe is a second-year PhD stduent, focussing her research on developing a bioengineered cerebrovascular model that can simulate the physiological mechanobiology of an intracranial aneurysm, to aid surgical decision making.
+Chloe is a fourth-year PhD student, focussing her research on developing a bioengineered cerebrovascular model that can simulate the physiological mechanobiology of an intracranial aneurysm, to aid surgical decision making.
 She graduated in 2021 from a Chemical and Biological Engineering degree at University of Queensland, with a dual Biomedical Sciences degree.
+In 2024, Chloe was a chief investigator in a $140,000 Queensland Government grant with TUM in Bavaria; where she has fostered a close collaboration.
 Chloe also has a background in pharmaceutical chemistry, previously working as a student chemist at Viatris where she became skilled in High Preformance Liquid Chromatography.
 She is interested in combining chemical engineering, stem cell biology, computational modelling, and artificial intelligence to advance tissue engineering research and development.

 Email: c.denys@uq.net.au

-In 2022, Mr Ryan McKinnon began a PhD under the supervision of Dr. Mark Allenby with the goal of manufacturing lab-grown patient-specific grafts with inbuilt vascular conduits optimally designed for defect-specific regeneration.
-Mr McKinnon has a Bachelor of Biomedical Science and a Master’s in Medical Research (MMR).
-Previously under the mentorship of Associate Professor Andrew Bulmer (Griffith University, AUS), his research was centred around developing a pre-clinical biocompatibility assessment of medical devices, in humans.
+In 2022, Mr Ryan McKinnon began a PhD under the supervision of Dr. Mark Allenby with the goal of overcoming limitations in current vascularization strategies by controlling micro-vessel morphology and subsequent phenotyping utilising novel matrix manipulation techniques.
+Further developments are currently being made to improve cell tracking methodologies, enhance micro-vessel versatility within vascularised tissues and develop a range of perfusable micro-tissues.
+In 2024, Ryan was the chief investigator of a $25,000 UQ IP grant supporting the future commercialisation of his research.
+Mr McKinnon has a Bachelor of Biomedical Science and a Master’s in Medical Research (MMR) under A/Prof Andrew Bulmer (Griffith University, AUS) on developing a pre-clinical biocompatibility assessment of medical devices, in humans.
 Since graduating from an MMR Ryan has worked in industry, most notably, a stage IIb/IIIa clinical trial and in an industry sponsored group at Griffith University.
 The methods utilised in his previous projects included flow cytometry, scanning electron microscopy, biochemical analysis, and functional medical device assessments (e.g., flow set-ups), sonography, microscopy and thromboelastometry.

 Email: r.mckinnon@uq.net.au

 Astrid is a second-year PhD student at the UQ BioMimetic Systems Engineering (BMSE) Lab.
 Her project, under the supervision of Dr. Mark Allenby, seeks to understand how tridimensional tissue formation can be controlled by manipulating its environment, such as microscale structure and macroscale nutrient transport.
-To do so, she is studying the effect of 3D microscaffolds and culture designs on cell morphology, growth, maturation, and tissue organisation.
+To do so, she is studying the effect of 3D microscaffolds and culture designs on cell morphology, growth, maturation, and tissue organisation for RBC production with the Australian Red Cross Lifeblood.
 She has a Bachelor and a Master's degree in Chemical Engineering, both at the Universidad Nacional de Colombia.
 Previously she has worked in the production of therapeutic recombinant proteins employing mammalian cell culture and bioreactor optimization.
 Her motiviation is to develop high-impact biomedical engineering applications to facilitate patients' access to state-of-the-art technologies.

 Email: g.nausagaleano@uq.edu.au